ThePhaseCat/ThePhaseCat/README.md

 Here's a link to the first game I've ever released, The Complex! https://thephasecat.itch.io/the-complex

-Here's a link to my second game, which was a game jam submission for the No Words Jam, MoonCat! https://thephasecat.itch.io/mooncat
+Here's a link to my second game, a game jam submission for the No Words Jam, MoonCat! https://thephasecat.itch.io/mooncat

 # I'm current working on...
 - Phase: Tale of the Two-Tailed Stone, my huge passion project I've been working on since May 2023!
-- Phase's Discord Rich Presence, a new mod I'm working on to add Discord Rich Presence support to Minecraft!
 - A resource pack for my Minecraft SMP, the PhaseSMP!
 - Content Creation!

 # Plans for things I want to do...
 - A Minecraft Content Mod (Maybe a new dimension)
 - Endless Runner Project (maybe for mobile?)
+- Idle Clicker Game (oh god no)
+- Basic 3D game (i have no idea)

 # How to reach me...
 You can reach me by using the social links in this link: https://phasecat.carrd.co/